CCTV Headquarters: 2009 fire

 An adjacent building in the complex, the Television Cultural Center, caught on fire, ignited by fireworks on Lantern Festival day, 9 February 2009, before the building's scheduled completion in May 2009.
-It was to have the Beijing Mandarin Oriental Hotel, a visitor's center, a large public theater, two recording studios with three audio control rooms, a digital cinema and two screening rooms.
+It was to have the Beijing Mandarin Oriental Hotel, a visitor center, a large public theater, two recording studios with three audio control rooms, a digital cinema and two screening rooms.
 The 520 ft Mandarin Oriental Hotel was badly damaged and one fire fighter was killed.
 The director of the project and 19 others were imprisoned.
 On 25 October 2009, scaffolds were set up in the front gate of CCTV which indicated the renovation of the building had begun.
 As of 9 February 2010, the main CCTV tower was still unoccupied.